ajshovon/ppt2pdf/README.md

 - Double click `add_contenxt.reg` and add the keys

-- Click and ppt or pptx file and you will the options
+- Click any ppt or pptx file and you will the options

 You can directly drag and drop slides on `*.bat` files to convert